AllenChikman/brainstreamer/README.md

 #### In case something goes wrong:
 In rare cases some bugs may occur (due to things like enviorment or synchronization related stuff). <br>
+A quick fix will be to delete the database contents and just trying to upload new snapshots.

-All you have to do is just restart the pipeline:
+Also, you can always try to restart the pipeline:

 ```sh
 [brainstreamer] $ ./scripts/stop-pipeline.sh